TheOdinProject/curriculum/ruby/computer_science/time_complexity.md

     3. If it is then we output it to the terminal.
 That's 1 step every 2 iterations.
     4. We increase `current_number` by 1.
 That is 1 step.

-3. To exit the loop, we need to compare `currentNumber` one last time to see that it is not less than ten any more.
+3. To exit the loop, we need to compare `current_number` one last time to see that it is not less than ten any more.
 That is one last step.

 So there are 3 steps for every loop iteration and it iterates 9 times which is 27 steps.
 Then we have one step which iterates for only half the loop iteration which is 5 steps.
-Assigning an initial value to `currentNumber` and checking the exit condition of the loop is one step each.
+Assigning an initial value to `current_number` and checking the exit condition of the loop is one step each.
 27 + 5 + 1 + 1 = 34 steps.

 Therefore we can say our algorithm takes 34 steps to complete.